 TRUMPF Smart Factory Chicago

-Has complete networking only been possible until now in theory?
-In Chicago we are demonstrating how a fully networked production system works in practice.
-People, machines, automation and software are already working perfectly together in the new TRUMPF technology center.
-In the Smart Factory, sheet metal processors can experience networked production solutions in a realistic environment.
+Until now, many people have believed that fully networked production is only possible in theory.
+We present proof to the contrary and demonstrate in Chicago how a fully connected production works in practice.
+People, machines, automation and software already interact seamlessly in TRUMPF's new technology centre.
+In the Smart Factory, sheet metal processors experience connected manufacturing systems in a real-life environment.

 Your gain thanks to digital and physical networking

 Networking makes your production transparent.
 You then always know what is happening and can plan better.
 Indirect processes are automated.
 Production is faster and more flexible, and your processes become more manageable.
 A decisive advantage, especially for smaller lot sizes.

 View the Smart Factory in Chicago from the air!

 No matter where you are – with our intelligent networking solutions, you are always in control of your Smart Factory.

 The processes in our Smart Factory from different perspectives